openstack/monasca-agent/docs/Customizations.md

 ### Configuring Built-In Check Plugins

 The built-in Python check plugin scripts are installed as part of the monasca-agent package, and are available in `[installed base dir]/monasca_agent/collector/checks_d`.
-A sample `yaml` configuration file for each of these plugins is available in `[prefix_dir]/share/monasca/agent/conf.d`, where the stem name of the `yaml` file matches the stem name of the corresponding Python check script.
+A sample `yaml` configuration file for each of these plugins is available in `[installed prefix dir]/share/monasca/agent/conf.d`, where the stem name of the `yaml` file matches the stem name of the corresponding Python check script.

 Config files for the plugin scripts can be added directly to the standard plugin configuration directory, `/etc/monasca/agent/conf.d` or added by a `monasca-setup` plugin script that auto-detects that the checks are required and then generates and adds the appropriate config file to enable them.